Best ELD Providers 2024: Top Electronic Logging Devices

 Most larger fleets will be better off with a designated ELD device that is separate from a mobile device, but following these conditions, it can be an adequate solution for smaller fleets or those on a budget.

 The ELD mandate requires commercial fleet drivers to use electronic logging devices (ELDs) to track their driving hours and duty status, replacing the previously used paper logbooks.
-The mandate was set into motion by the 2012 MAP-21 Act, with full ELD compliance necessary from December 2019.
+The mandate was set into motion by the 2012 MAP-21 Act, with full ELD compliance necessary since 2019.

 The latest ELD models automatically record driving time, engine hours, and other relevant information to ensure compliance with the HOS regulations.
 The main aim of ELD regulation was to reduce driver fatigue and lower the rate of accidents and deaths on the road.